 - Pre-mix the spices for the seasoning, then sprinkle the wings all over on both sides for the best flavour.

 - It’s very important to air fry the wings in a single layer for that crispy finish.
 This means you might have to do several batches depending on the capacity of your air fryer.
-I use Ninja Air Fryer Max and 4 lbs of wings resulted in 3 batches.
+I used a Ninja Air Fryer Max and 4 lbs of wings resulted in 3 batches.
 I promise they are worth it!!

 - These chicken wings are absolutely delicious on their own but the sticky glaze takes them to the next level.
 I encourage you to try them with and without the glaze and determine what you prefer.